 This special program will apply to eight weeks during an nine-week period as

-holiday on Thursday, July 4, and so will remain a 30-hour work week with 7.5 hours
+July 4th holiday, and so will remain a 30-hour work week with 7.5 hours

 What are the advantages of a Flexible Schedule?